Reflecting the colours of Kooljaman.

 The Dampier Peninsula is located north of Broome.
 It is surrounded by the Indian Ocean to the north and west, and King Sound to the east.
 The northernmost part of the peninsula is Cape Leveque.

 There is only one road that dissects straight up the middle of the peninsula to the Cape.
 220km from go–woe with plenty of side tracks to other great locations.

 “Always take the scenic route”.

 The turn-off to the Cape Leveque road is 10km from Broome or 20km from the Roebuck Roadhouse.

 Top Tip: Note sure why Google rates it a six-hour journey, the most conservative of drivers who drive straight through, no stops, will make it up in half that time, three hours.

 Your options on how to get to Kooljaman at Cape Leveque

 - Hire a 4WD in Broome or elsewhere

 - Fly from Broome return

-Top Tip: Day Visitors, a $5 entry fee (Day Walking Pass) is charged for day visitors, day pass expires at 5pm on day of purchase.
-An additional $25 fee is charged for vehicle entry, maximum 25 vehicles per day.
+Top Tip: Day Visitors, a $5 entry fee (Day Walking Pass) is charged for day visitors, day pass expires at 5pm on the day of purchase.
+An additional $25 fee is charged for vehicle entry, a maximum of 25 vehicles per day.